vulkomilev/oumi/docs/about/acknowledgements.md

 Oumi makes use of several libraries and tools from the open-source community 🚀.

-We would like to acknowledge and thank the contributors of these projects (in alphabetical order):
+We would like to acknowledge and deeply thank the contributors of these projects:

 | Project | Usage in Oumi |
 |-------------------|---------------|